sbassong/amphi/README.md

 ***

 ### ***Description***
 ####  Amphi is a fully functional events search application and database which leverages the MERN stack (MongoDB/Express/React/Node.js) to create an engaging, responsive and intuitive user experience.
-Amphi features search functionality by artist, add/remove events/artists functionality, add/remove from cart and redirection to tickets vendor site.
+Amphi features search functionality by artist, add events/artists functionality, add/remove from cart and soon, redirection to tickets vendor site.
 This project was implemented with the MERN stack technologies, React-Rainbow framework, and deployed with Heroku.
 This is the unit 2 project for the Software Engineering Immersive at General Assembly.
 ***

 ### ***Technologies Used***